Flexible working – formal scheme

 • planned structural changes.

 If you do have to refuse the employee's request for flexible working, you should at the same time notify the employee of the appeal procedure.
+This is included in form FWC.

 The employee's notice of appeal must be given in writing, set out the grounds of their appeal, and be dated.